GCSE OCR Combined Science B Papers 2 and 6

 Select all that apply:

 #88.
-What is the chemical symbol for sulfur?
+What is the formula for the polyatomic ion carbonate?

 #89.
-What type of substance is the air?
+What is the formula for sulfuric acid?

-#93.
-What is the chemical symbol for iodine?
+#95.
+What is the chemical symbol for mercury?

 Previous